 Find a contemporary issue of interest to you! – Over the course of the semester, students in History 105 and 305 will also research the roots of a contemporary issue that is of interest to them.
 Students will apply the skills they are learning in class to their own research project.
-The History Department and WSU Libraries have developed a web-based guide (using Blackboard Learn) that helps them use library resources to identify primary and secondary sources, develop a research question and later a thesis statement, and build their own independent historical argument supported by evidence.
+The History Department and WSU Libraries have developed a web-based guide (using Blackboard Learn) that helps students use library resources to identify primary and secondary sources, develop a research question and later a thesis statement, and build their own independent historical argument supported by historical evidence.

 - Humans & the Environment